DupiDachs/HX711_PIGPIO_C/README.md

     2. Install a webserver, e.g. https://elinux.org/RPi-Cam-Web-Interface (I am using this for an attached camera anyway)
        Copy weigh.html to /var/www/html/ for making it accessible to the outside world
        Get the two .js files from here https://github.com/perrygeo/pi_sensor_realtime/tree/master/static/vendor and copy them to /var/www/html/
+3. Adjust HX711.cpp to your needs.
+Take a look at the first lines of the code for user settings, like Gain, etc.
-3. Compile HX711.cpp: "gcc -Wall -pthread -o HX711 HX711.cpp -lpigpio -lrt"
+    1. Compile HX711.cpp: "gcc -Wall -pthread -o HX711 HX711.cpp -lpigpio -lrt"
-    1. Try it out: "sudo ./HX711"
+    2. Try it out: "sudo ./HX711"
-    2. Adjust "run.sh" if necessary to set up everything to your needs (if you want to visualize the data in a browser)
+    3. Adjust "run.sh" if necessary to set up everything to your needs (if you want to visualize the data in a browser)

 # Readings example
 Output is the Unix epoch time in seconds and the reading in gram, separated by a comma.
 You can observe that every ~11ms, a new reading pops up.